theowenyoung/archive-actionsflow/docs/triggers.md

 Every Actionsflow workflow file starts with a trigger, which watches for new data as it comes in or a polling API call to check for new data periodically.

 Triggers are how your workflows can start automated workflows whenever they add or update something in your workflow.
-Actionsflow extend the triggers that [Github actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) supported.
+Actionsflow extends the triggers that [Github actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) supported.

 # Triggers supported